Parsa-Rajabi/CPSC-344/docs/home.md

 ## Changelog

+- June 11: Updated the Project Milestone 2 deadline to Friday, June 26.
 - May 27: Updated deadlines for project milestone deliverables after break, Milestone 3 onward, by 1 week.
 - May 11: Initial course home page created with course overview, schedule, and key dates.